BillK181/KlinkatsisWedding/README.md

 ### Database (SQLite)
 - Guest RSVP data is stored in `wedding.db`.
-- Log in as cs50 to view the RSVP page (will go live for all when invitations are sent)
 - The RSVP form validates input and updates the database in real time, allowing guests to confirm or change their attendance, choose or update their dinner option, and submit a song request.
 - Admins can view all RSVP data through the admin accout, using Python-based permissions in app.py.
 Additional routes—rsvp, dinner_option, and song—handle storing information and displaying totals such as attendance counts, dinner selections, and the most-requested songs.

 ### Chatbot
 - A conversational chatbot lives in `weddingbot/` and handles guest inquiries interactively.
+- It uses the OpenAI API (via ask_gpt()) to generate natural-language responses using the gpt-4o model.
 - It recognizes the logged-in guest and addresses them by name, creating a personalized experience.
 - The chatbot answers questions about travel, registry, or the wedding schedule using a keyword-based system powered by `globals.py` and `main.py`.
 - Chat history is stored in the session, and its modular design allows future expansion without altering core app functionality.